lancewilhelm/delb/docs/calibre-database-schema.md

 # Calibre database schema reference (SQLite)

-This document captures a **reference** view of the SQLite schemas Calibre uses, primarily to inform OpenTome’s future import/migration planning.
+This document captures a **reference** view of the SQLite schemas Calibre uses, primarily to inform Delb’s future import/migration planning.

 Sources:
 - The schema listing in this doc is based on an extracted summary (provided in the project discussion) from Calibre’s repository code and SQL resources.